Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Party.md

 	-  Check the blank space next to Customer, Employee, and/or Vendor to create a party record.
 You can select one, two, or all options. <br>
 5. **Enter Party Information**:

-    - Provide the party's name, email, phone number, URLs, and address details. <br>
+    - Enter the party's name, email address, phone number, and/or URLs.
+In the mailing/billing address, you may include the city, state, postal code, and country details.

 	 💡 **Tip:** To delete any information entered, click the delete button (**x**) next to it. <br>

-	⚠️ **Note:** Include a two-digit country code in the mailing and/or billing address. <br>
 6. **Choose Primary Contact Method**:

 	* Select a preferred contact method by checking the box under **Primary**. <br>